 COVID-19 Early Detection JIP

 Providing the technology and communications platform to allow the fishing and maritime sector to return to work safely and build a pilot that can be scaled to other sectors and regions.
 Every summer 10,000 plus people go to work in the Alaska based fisheries through Washington State.
-Most of the fishing and processing companies are based in WA as well as the workforce.
 The entire fishery contributes more that $10 Billion dollars to our economy and is a vital part of our food security supply chain.
 However – How do we support and enable this activity and workforce in a way that is safe and not contributing to the spread of COVID-19, threatening small communities throughout Alaska and hence, the entire fishery itself?
 How can we monitor and track the health of the workforce who is particularly high risk due to the nature of the work?

 A partnership between Maritime Blue, the Institute for Health Metrics and Evaluation (IHME) and Discovery Health MD (DHM) will build, implement and scale an early detection system to prevent the spread of COVID-19 in this high risk workforce.